school of hi-fi

 My final piece of advice to the “esoteric” audiophiles is this: instead of squandering heaps of money on useless, expensive, “blessed” interconnections and accessories, invest much less money in a great subwoofer and hire a professional to set it up perfectly.
 It’s like changing your entire system, and ... welcome to the “very restricted” world of the real hi-end, finally!
 I've tried to avoid overly technical language, and I hope these instructions will help you set up your improved system perfectly, or at least as best as you can.
 However, if you encounter any issues beyond your reach, please refer to the hi-end doctor page and do not hesitate to contact us.

-don't look for perfect sound where it cannot be found
+don't look for perfect sound where there's no technical chance of finding it

 The purpose of this page is to "try" to stop audiophiles from squandering fortunes in the foolish exercise of expecting to get top sound from very expensive, but technically "hopeless", hi-end speakers.